tdeleon/Relax/Documentation/Sections/Making Requests.md

 #### Making Requests

 To make a request, simply call the `request()` method on the `Service`.
 There are three versions of this method- one using a completion closure, another which returns a Combine publisher (available on platforms where Combine is supported), and a third which returns a tuple and is async throwing.
-For more details, see `Service.request(_:session:autoResumeTask:completion:)` or `Service.request(_:session:)`.
+For more details, see `Service.request(_:session:autoResumeTask:completion:)`, `Service.request(_:session:)`, or `Service.requestPublisher(_:session:)`.

 ### Request Basics